bodo-ai/Bodo/docs/docs/iceberg/read_write.md

     - `chunksize`, `dtype` and `method` arguments are not supported and will be ignored if provided.

 #### Table Sorting and Partitioning {#iceberg-sorting-partitioning}
 Bodo supports reading and writing Iceberg tables with partitioning and sorting.
-There currently is no support for creating a table with partitioning or sorting.
-To create a table with partitioning or sorting use Pyiceberg.
-Pyiceberg is a dependency of Bodo and is automatically installed when you install Bodo.
+Bodo doesn't support creating a new table with partitioning or sorting yet.
+We recommend using PyIceberg to create a new empty table with partitioning and sorting specified and using Bodo for read and write of actual data.
+PyIceberg is a dependency of Bodo and is automatically installed when you install Bodo.
 Example:
 ```py
 import pandas as pd